-PERSONAL READING—I typically enjoy reading two books at the same time, one fiction and the other nonfiction.
+- Personal reading—I typically enjoy reading two books at the same time, one fiction and the other nonfiction.
 My fiction read is The End of Mr. Y by Scarlett Thomas.
 It’s a thriller about a curious novel and an even more curious disappearance.
 My nonfiction read is Do I Make Myself Clear? by Harold Evans and is a manifesto on why writing well matters.
 But why is reading relevant to my work?
 Because all good writers read: that type of exposure helps cultivate fresh thinking and personal development.